Outdoor terraces, brunch, cocktails and more

 7. Good eating at Farmer J, EC2M 2PF

 Serving comfort breakfast and really good coffee, Farmer J’s fieldtrays are the standout stars: chargrilled meat and fish, roast veg, salads as far as the eye can see and a choice of a main, a grain, two sides and a sauce.
-From spicy harissa chicken to charred tofu steak, kale miso slaw and sweet potatoes, it’s a healthy, bountiful delight you can pick up and eat in the sunshine.
+Think spicy harissa chicken and charred tofu steak, kale miso slaw and sweet potatoes.

 “Probably my favourite lunch spot right now.
 You get a tray where you choose a main protein (or plant-based equivalent), a grain and two additional sides; with a sauce or dressing to top it off.
 Great variety of options to choose from, great portion size and the staff are welcoming and friendly.
 If you haven't visited, I would definitely recommend it.”
 Google Reviews